 There are two basic types of software for 3D printers: slicers and 3D printer hosts.

-Slicer software processes any 3D model to G-code, a computer numerical control programming language.
-Various industrial-level machines widely use it.
+Slicing software processes any 3D model to G-code - a computer numerical control programming language widely used by industrial-level machines.
 In this case, the software slices the 3D model into 2D layers and sends G-code instructions to the printer.

 A 3D printer host handles the communication between the 3D print program and your computer.
-It also serves as a slicer but has additional functionality.
-It allows you to place multiple objects you are printing on a simulated printer bed, transmit instructions to your printer, and more.
+It also serves as slicer software, but has additional functionality.
+Its key features allow you to place multiple objects on a simulated printer bed, transmit instructions to your printer, and more.

 Some software solutions bundle the 3D-printing functionality with powerful design features.
-CAD programs will let you design anything from nuts and bolts to a helicopter.
+For example, CAD programs will let you design anything from nuts and bolts to a helicopter.

-Some programs only review and repair 3D models before printing.
-This is quite useful because if a 3D design isn’t prepared for printing, it may result in a failed print or a defective model.
+On the other hand, some programs only review and repair 3D models before printing.
+This is quite useful because, if a 3D design isn’t prepared for printing, it may result in a failed print or defective model.

-For this list of the best programs for 3D printing, we’ve analyzed modeling capabilities, preparation for 3D printing, user interface, file type support, and best use cases for the software.
+For this list of the best programs for 3D printing, we’ve analyzed modeling capabilities, preparation for 3D printing, user interface, file type support, and best use cases for each piece of software.
 We’ve prioritized software solutions that go well beyond regular slicers.